CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 - Protocol: ANT+ and Bluetooth SMART

-The benefits of pedal power meters don’t stop here.
-If you travel a lot without your bike and take advantage of bike rentals, you can pack them and use them on a borrowed bike.
+If you frequently travel without your bike and rely on bike rentals, you can pack the Assioma pedals and use them on a borrowed bike.

-Assioma may add a rotating weight (299g/set) depending on what road bike pedals you currently have.
+However, there are some drawbacks to consider.
+For instance, the Assioma DUO pedals may add some rotating weight (299g/set) depending on the pedals you use.
 For example, the Look Keo 2 Max Carbon pedals weigh 250g, and Shimano Ultegra pedals 248g.

-Some riders also don’t like using the Look Keo cleat system these pedals are designed for.
-If you are not a fan of Look cleats, you can buy the Favero Assioma DUO-Shi spindles for Shimano pedals.
+Additionally, some riders may not prefer the Look Keo cleat system that these pedals are designed for, but you can purchase the Favero Assioma DUO-Shi spindles to use them with Shimano pedals.

-The Favero Assioma DUO-Shi spindles will allow you to transform your Shimano SPD-SL pedals into a power meter.
-Unfortunately, their spindle width is longer, making your feet about 1 cm further apart on each side.
+The Favero Assioma DUO-Shi spindles allow you to transform your Shimano SPD-SL pedals into a power meter, but they have a longer spindle width, which can make your feet about 1 cm further apart on each side.

-And the last minor disadvantage is the short battery life of around 50h.
-The real battery life is more or less the same as the claimed one.
-But you will need to recharge them every month or two.
+Another minor disadvantage of the Assioma pedals is their short battery life, which lasts around 50 hours.
+However, the real battery life is close to the claimed one, and you will need to recharge them every month or two.

-You can also read my in-depth Favero Assioma DUO review for more info.
+You can read my in-depth review of the Favero Assioma DUO for more information.

 TIP: Check out my selection of the best pedal power meters.